 Recently, however, you may have heard about the use of psychedelics, or hallucinogens, to improve mental health.
 There are some as of late who are using tiny amounts of these drugs to produce these wanted changes.

 These tiny hits are called microdosing, and it’s growing in popularity.
-It’s gone from taboo—something done behind closed doors—to mainstream, with everyone from those in the tech industry to artists experimenting with psychoactive substances with the hopes of boosting professional performance, clarity and well-being.
+It’s gone from taboo—something done behind closed doors—to mainstream, with everyone from those in the tech industry to artists experimenting with psychoactive substances with the hopes of boosting professional performance, problem solving skills, clarity and well-being.

 But is this practice really helpful—and is it even safe?
 Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner - University Medical Center Phoenix, helped shed some light on this growing trend.